rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 description = "Some info about SwiftUI version of RsyncOSX" lastmod = "2021-01-31"
 +++
 SwiftUI is **a framework for UI**.
-Compared to a Swift (View Controllers) and Storyboard application, the numbers of codeline to create the UI is minimal.
+Compared to a Swift (View Controllers) and Storyboard application, the numbers of codelines to create the UI is minimal.
 Programming the UI in SwiftUI is **declarative programming** and not imperativ.
-And for me that is a huge difference and it will take some time for me to adapt to the new programming paradigm.
-Only the UI is developed in SwiftUI and that means the SwiftUI version for RsyncOSX utilizing traditional Swift development for the model classes.

-## Alpha version

-I am using the alpha version on daily basis.
-It stable and it does what it is expected to do.
-The UI in the SwiftUI based version is changed, to the better, in my opinion.
-But it is an alpha version and there might be a bug or two.
-There will be released an alpha test version before end of February.
+Only the UI is coded in SwiftUI.
+The code for the model part is traditional Swift development.

 ## Resources to learn SwiftUI